Lots to explore

 We know some of you like a more peaceful visit to the House so if you’re looking for a quieter day out, Fridays are normally best.
 Even on quieter days, House visits after 2.30pm are likely to be much quieter than when we first open each day.
 Whilst the house is busy, take a walk along the Debdon Burn and look up through the trees or gaze at its nooks and crannies from the Iron Bridge or look down on the chimneys from Crozier Drive.
 Check our opening times here.

-Our beloved Slave Girl sculpture has been shipped off to feature in an exhibition called Sculpture Victorious: Art in an Age of Invention at Yale Center of British Art, Connecticut, USA.
-She will be on display until November and then will travel to Tate Britain, London from late February to May 2015.
+Our beloved Slave Girl sculpture has recently returned to Cragside after spending some time featuring in an exhibition called Sculpture Victorious: Art in an Age of Invention at Yale Center of British Art, Connecticut, USA before travelling to the Tate Britain, London.